celebrezze/lab-flammability-testing-2022/README.md

 ## A GitHub Repository for:

-## Landscaping in fire-prone neighborhoods: laboratory flammability testing in response to community survey responses
+## A Community Led Approach to Plant Flammability Testing for Landscaping Defensible Space

 ## Kristina Fauss, Joe Celebrezze, Indra Boving, Robert Fitch, Rachel Dye, and Max Moritz

 --------------------------------

 ## Introductory Statement
-This repository is meant for the storage and sharing of data, scripts, figures, and mixed effects model result tables related to the paper titled *Landscaping in fire-prone neighborhoods: laboratory flammability testing in response to community survey responses* by Kristina Fauss, Joe Celebrezze, Indra Boving, Robert Fitch, Rachel Dye, and Max Moritz which showcases a partipatory research approach to laboratory flammability testing and recommends fire-safe plants for landscaping in the wildland-urban-interface (WUI) in Santa Barbara county and surrounding regions.
+This repository is meant for the storage and sharing of data, scripts, figures, and mixed effects model result tables related to the paper titled *A Community Led Approach to Plant Flammability Testing for Landscaping Defensible Space* by Kristina Fauss, Joe Celebrezze, Indra Boving, Robert Fitch, Rachel Dye, and Max Moritz which showcases a participatory research approach to laboratory flammability testing and recommends fire-safe plants for landscaping in the wildland-urban-interface (WUI) in Santa Barbara county and surrounding regions.
 Otherwise, the analyses and data wrangling presented here could be used as a framework for future studies investigating similar questions such as the ongoing work in the Moritz Fire Lab at UCSB.

 --------------------------------